asunm161222203110y/CodSoft-task_3/README.md

-Task no:3 - password generator
+# codsoft-task_3Task no:3 - password generator

 My sincere thanks to CODSOFT and the team working there to provide me with this wonderful opportunity to learn